A Bartender Walks into a Bar (2020)

 Ongoing series of performances, paintings, text-based works, and objects

 “You could call the bartender an alter ego, or a pair of mythical shoes that anyone can put on, impossible to fill.
-I’m disgusted by the fact that most artists have day (or night) jobs, but theres something to the immediate gratification of taking an order and serving a drink.
-I don’t know what I’ll do once that is gone.”
+I’m disgusted that most artists need day (or night) jobs to survive, but there’s something to the immediate gratification of taking an order and serving a drink.
+I don’t know what I’ll do if that is gone.”

 In 2012 David Lachapelle held what (at the time) was the second biggest vernissage for a solo show ever: the opening of Burning Beauty at Fotografiska in Stockholm.
 They hired more than 10 sets of identical twins, and 5 more cast members as performers hosting the evening, including an 18 year old Neil Bhat as “Elevator boy”, assigned to stand in the elevator with a cart of vodka, giving shots to anyone who stepped inside.